 The BIFF’s Showcases event series will then exhibit some of the world’s best contemporary feature films from Hungary, Vietnam, France and Iran.

 Opening Showcases, on Saturday August 18, is Hungarian film On Body and Soul (Teströl és lélekröl); a Golden Bear and Sydney Prize award winner which visualises the dramatic romance of two introverts who share the same dream every night.

 Next on the bill is masterful director and French New Wave Pioneer Agnès Varda’s, Faces Places (Visages Villages).
-Perhaps the auteur’s final film, Face Places follows renowned street artist JR and Varda as they travel around the rolling hillsides and villages of France in JR’s van, where they spend time with miners, farmers, dock workers, itinerants and residents while conversing about the creation and sustenance of their artworks.
+Face Places follows renowned street artist JR and auteur Varda as they travel around the rolling hillsides and villages of France in JR’s van, where they converse about the creation and sustenance of their artworks, and spend time with miners, farmers, dock workers, itinerants and residents.

 Succeeding Faces Places is Iranian filmmaker Abbas Kiarostami’s posthumous experimental film, 24 Frames.
 Premiering at this year’s 70th Cannes Film Festival, 24 Frames presents a series of 24 segments inspired by still images, such as paintings and photographs which aim to tell a story about life and death.